-BJP's politics of arrogance rejected, says Mamata as TMC set to sweep bypolls
+BJP's politics of arrogance rejected, says Mamata as TMC sweeps bypolls

-Kolkata, Nov 28: As the Trinamool Congress Party set sweep the assembly by-polls in West Bengal, Chief Minister Mamata Banerjee on Thursday said the politics of arrogance will not work.
+Kolkata, Nov 28: As the Trinamool Congress Party swept the assembly by-polls in West Bengal, Chief Minister Mamata Banerjee on Thursday said the politics of arrogance will not work.

 "The BJP is getting paid back for its "arrogance" and for "insulting" the people of the state," Mamata told reporters.